barisbalcimusic/3rd-I-backend/README.md

 # 3rd-I

 **3rd-I** is an AI application that captures images from your computer or phone camera, sends them to ChatGPT, and then converts the text response into speech using ElevanLabs.
-It can be utilized by visually impaired individuals to gain insights into their surroundings, providing valuable assistance in understanding the visual elements around them.
+This application can be utilized by visually impaired individuals to gain insights into their surroundings, providing valuable assistance in understanding the visual elements around them.

 ## Table of Contents